We may receive compensation when you click on links to products from our partners.

-The global tech market is projected to grow by 4.7% in 2019, reaching a total $3 trillion economy.
+The global tech market is projected to grow by 4.7% in the next year, reaching a total $3 trillion economy.
 For many young professionals, the soaring rise in tech markets signals an opportunity to launch a career in digital professions.
 Contrary to popular belief, many jobs in the tech sector don’t require an advanced computer science degree, but rather, a knowledge of how digital tools can enhance the functions of everyday work for maximum productivity.

-Digital Marketing and Communication
+digital marketing and Communication

 Often, positions in digital marketing stress strong communication skills equally, if not more so, than a sophisticated understanding of technology.
 Emerging positions in digital marketing and mixed media communication look for talented writers, graphic designers, sales associates, and other professional roles that use technology in innovative ways to disrupt conventional career paths.